ZirconfleX/Script-to-create-projects-libraries/README.md

 ## Introduction

 This is about a Linux Bash script to setup a project and/or library structure for AMD FPGA designs.
 The project structure is there to give to user full control over a design without the need to use Vivado or Vitis graphical user interface for design management.
 Using the VS-Code editor with selected extensions eliminates the need to let another tool manage the design.
-The only thing Vivado is used for is for the tasks it is originally build for; synthesise and implement (place & route) a design.
+The only thing Vivado is used for is for the tasks it is originally build for; synthesize and implement (place & route) a design.

 ## Provided